Can hurricanes be stopped with bombs or ice? 5 theories debunked - NewsBreak

 TAMPA, Fla.
 (WFLA) — Whenever a hurricane looks like it’s going to take aim at the United States, it’s a good bet that theories and proposals will start making the rounds from people who think the storm could be stopped, weakened or pushed out to sea — but are any of them crazy enough to work?

-Here are some of the most common suggestions meteorologist and scientists get on how to stop a hurricane – and why they wouldn’t work:
+Here are some of the most common suggestions meteorologists and scientists get on how to stop a hurricane – and why they wouldn’t work:

 Suggestion 1: Drop a bomb into a hurricane